AOEpeople/TYPO3-Extra-Cache/README.txt

 ------------------------------------------------------------------------------------------------------------------------

 1) What does this extension provides?
-	* Cache TYPO3-pages with nc_staticfilecache for different FE-user-groups
 	* Cache TYPO3-pages with nc_staticfilecache and modify statically cached content before sending it to the client
+	* Cache TYPO3-pages with nc_staticfilecache for different FE-user-groups (if option 'supportFeUsergroups' is enabled)
+	* Cache TYPO3-pages with nc_staticfilecache even if the URL contain GET-params (this extension can cache and/or ignore GET-params)
 	* Delete or update statically cached content if a certain event occur
 	* BE-modul for admins to show infos and delete statically cached content
 	* Scheduler-Task to clean-up removed files (files will not be deleted immediately (if editor delete them inside the TYPO3-BE), because